The Best Pizza in Every State

-This Aberdeen gem is turning out some truly fantastic slices, custom pies in four sizes, and creative pre-designed ones.
-Choose from a wide variety of toppings or take your pick from super-creative styles including Spaghetti Pie (spaghetti, sausage, tomato sauce, parmesan, and mozzarella); Hot Ham and Cheese (Canadian bacon, white cheddar, mozzarella); Chili (chili, onions, and jalapenos); Taco (chicken or ground beef, refried beans, hot sauce, olives, tomatoes, white Cheddar, mozzarella, and crushed tortilla chips); and even Pot Roast (shredded roast beef, mashed potatoes, gravy, corn, red onions, and black pepper).
+Aberdeen, South Dakota, gem Thatzza Pizza is turning out some truly fantastic slices, custom pies in four sizes, and creative pre-designed pizzas.
+Choose from a wide variety of toppings or take your pick from super-creative styles including Spaghetti Pie (spaghetti, sausage, tomato sauce, Parmesan and mozzarella); Hot Ham and Cheese (Canadian bacon, white cheddar, mozzarella); Chili (chili, onions and jalapeños); Taco (chicken or ground beef, refried beans, hot sauce, olives, tomatoes, white cheddar, mozzarella and crushed tortilla chips); and even Pot Roast (shredded roast beef, mashed potatoes, gravy, corn, red onions and black pepper).

-Their menu has expanded from nine to include 12 pies, which are tended to in a painstakingly monitored oven (built using bricks from the original building’s chimney) on the side of the restaurant.
-There’s the enticing Red Eye (pork belly, egg, Fontina, celery leaf, and sugo); Space Oddity (heirloom tomatoes, stracciatella, olive oil, lemon, and Parmesan; and All Up ‘Nduja (‘nduja, stracciatella, Kalamata olives, speck, and Parmesan).
-But the signature is the Prewitt, with fontina, tomato sauce, boudin, and scrambled eggs.
+The pizzas at the very Southern-inspired Memphis, Tennessee, legend Hog & Hominy are tended to in a painstakingly monitored oven (built using bricks from the original building’s chimney) on the side of the restaurant.
+There’s the enticing Red Eye (pork belly, egg, fontina, celery leaf and sugo); Space Oddity (heirloom tomatoes, stracciatella, olive oil, lemon and Parmesan; and All Up ‘Nduja (‘nduja, stracciatella, Kalamata olives, speck and Parmesan).
+But the signature is the Prewitt, with fontina, tomato sauce, boudin and scrambled eggs.

 Photo by Joe R. via Yelp